 Cleaning providers often coordinate with waste management companies to ensure recyclables are picked up, sorted, and processed correctly.
 They also handle:

 Recycling isn’t just about managing waste - it extends to using sustainable cleaning practices.
-Many commercial cleaning companies align with recycling initiatives by:
+Many commercial cleaning companies align with recycling initiatives by using eco-friendly products and aligning their operations with rigorous ISO environmental standards:

 Proper waste disposal and recycling prevent the build-up of clutter and odours, creating a cleaner and healthier workspace.